ELIXIR-Belgium/DataHub-help-test/tech/earlier-upgrades.md

 ## Steps to upgrade from 1.11.x to 1.12.x

-**Note** the requirement to setup Apache Solr, which is no longer bundled together with FAIRDOM-SEEK.
+**Note** the requirement to setup Apache Solr, which is no longer bundled together with DataHub.

 ### Set RAILS_ENV